Finnish Sauna Expert Lassi Liikkanen on the Design Mistakes Americans Keep Making

 What Makes a Finnish Sauna a Finnish Sauna

 Liikkanen's definition is straightforward: a hot room with a visible heater containing rocks that allows people to create loyly (steam).
-Temperature ranges from 60 to 105 degrees Celsius (140 to 220 Fahrenheit).
-That range is broader than many people expect.
-He made a point of noting that in the landmark Finnish health studies by Professor Jari Laukkanen, the average sauna temperature used by participants was only 76 degrees Celsius, about 169 Fahrenheit.
-The popular idea that you need to push past 200F to get health benefits doesn't hold up in the research.
+Temperature ranges from 140°F to 220°F. That range is broader than many people expect.
+He made a point of noting that in the landmark Finnish health studies by Professor Jari Laukkanen, the average sauna temperature used by participants was only about 169°F. The popular idea that you need to push past 200F to get health benefits doesn't hold up in the research.

 The loyly is the key differentiator.
 When water hits hot rocks, it creates steam that condenses on your skin, transferring heat energy far more effectively than dry air alone.
 What looks like sweat in a Finnish sauna may actually be condensation.
 This is the mechanism that separates a Finnish sauna from an infrared cabin (dry, moderate temperature, no steam) or a steam room (fully saturated, low temperature, tiled).